SusanWoodhouse/susanwoodhouse.github.io/README.md

 ## About Me

-I am excited to fully immerse myself in the sandbox of new technologies and tools, despite having worked in administrative support roles and not as a developer for over 20 years.
-With my recent ADHD/VAST neurodivergence diagnosis, I believe I have a unique perspective to offer and am equipped with new tools to unleash my superpowers.
-I firmly believe that diversity is key to innovation, and I am eager to be a part of a team that values and embraces differences.
-By bringing together diverse perspectives and experiences, we can create truly innovative solutions that make a positive impact on the world.
-I am looking forward to celebrating our differences and working collaboratively to make magic happen.
-Let's achieve great things together in the tech industry!
-Full-Stack Developer Certification Spring 2024
+I'm excited to fully immerse myself in the sandbox of new technologies and tools, despite having worked in administrative support roles and not as a developer for the past 20 years.
+I believe that bringing together creative and traditional experiences can lead to truly innovative solutions that make a positive impact on the world.
+I'm looking forward to working collaboratively to achieve great things in the tech industry.
+By Spring 2024, I'm aiming to earn my Full-Stack Developer Certification.

 ## Skills